timescale/docs/use-timescale/security/client-credentials.md

 applications.
 It is important that you save these keys in a safe place.
 You can also delete these client credentials when the client applications no longer need access to Timescale resources.
-For more information about obtaining an access token programmatically, see [Timescale Terraform Provider][terraform-provider].
+For more information about obtaining an access token programmatically, see the
+[Timescale Terraform provider documentation][terraform-provider].

 <Procedure>